efabless/caravel_mpw-one/docs/source/gpio.rst

 |

+The GPIO input can be used as an IRQ event source and passed to the CPU through IRQ channel 7 (see :doc:`irq`).
+When used as an IRQ source, the GPIO pin must be configured as an input.
 The low bit of this register directs the input of the GPIO to the processor's IRQ7 channel, according to the :ref:`reg_irq7_source_table`.